yushiyangk/syncthing-user-docker/README.md

 Run Syncthing in Docker for multiple users

-Each user will get their own self-contained instance of Syncthing
+Each user will get their own self-contained instance of Syncthing running in Docker

 ## Install